 Don't be discouraged!
 Italian is still one of the easiest languages to learn, and this is a simple rule just requires a little bit of practice.

-When you're talking about feminine nouns, use the following rules.
+When you're talking about things that are, for whatever reason, feminine, use the following rules:

-La is used for all feminine singular nouns beginning with a consonant.
+la is used for all feminine singular (just one) nouns beginning with a consonant.

-When a feminine noun starts with a vowel, la contracts into l’.
+When that singular feminine noun starts with a vowel instead, la contracts into l’.

-il is used for masculine singular nouns beginning with a consonant.
+il is used for masculine singular (just one) nouns beginning with a consonant.

 l’ is used for masculine singular nouns starting with a vowel.

-i is used for masculine plural nouns starting with a consonant.
+When you've got more than one thing, you'll use either i or gli.
+I is used for masculine plural nouns starting with a consonant.

 gli is used for masculine plural nouns starting with a vowel.

-In addition to those above, there is a special case for masculine nouns that start with a "Z" or an "S-consonant".
+In addition to the rules above, there is a special case for masculine nouns that start with a "Z" or an "S-consonant".
 (That's words that start "St", "Sc", "Sp" etc. Not words that start "Sa", "Si", "Se" etc.)

 lo is used for masculine singular nouns beginning with a Z or S+consonant.